 This gluten free stuffing recipe with apples and sausage is so flavorful and delicious!
 It has all the flavors you love in traditional stuffing with very little effort in the kitchen.

-We take stale bread to the next level by combining it with fresh herbs to create the most delicious gluten-free stuffing ever your Thanksgiving table has seen.
+We take stale bread or toasted bread cubes to the next level by combining it with fresh herbs to create the most delicious gluten-free stuffing ever your Thanksgiving table has seen.
 It’s the kind of stuffing you will want to make again and again.

 Subscribe to This Vivacious Life

 Receive a free e-book of Instant Pot recipes!